DiarmaidMckeagney/Semester2_proj/Basic_Git_Tutorial.md

 ## Branches

 Branches are a way to work on code yourself without affecting the main codebase.
+There is a main branch which will hold the final version of the code.
+There is a dev branch which we will use to develop new features.
+We will pull the code from the dev branch and push it to the main branch every week or so (TBD) as a new version.
 All group members need to create a branch for themselves.
+This branch will come off of the dev branch.
 I have called my branch "diarmaid's-branch".
 I think this is a good way of making it clear who's code is who.

 ### Step 1